suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Currently, FO4 is only available on Steam.
 FO76 is only available through the Bethesda launcher.
 FO76 will be available on Steam from April 2020.

-Anyway, nativate for each game to the <install folder>\Data.
+Any way, nativigate for each game to the <install folder>\Data.
-Locate each *.ba2 files.
+Locate each *.ba2 compressed game files.

-For FO76, you want the files:
+For FO76, you want these files for sfx/music:
 - SeventySix - Sounds01.ba2
 - SeventySix - Sounds02.ba2
 - SeventySix - Voices.ba2
 - SeventySix - Startup.ba2
 - SeventySix - ??UpdateStream.ba2  (Where ?? is a double number from 00, 01, 02 to .. for each update)

+For FO4, you want these files for sfx/music:
+- Fallout4 - Sounds.ba2

 Extract with BAE for each ba2 file, the sounds and music packed folders.
 For each ba2 file, i create a sub folder with the same name under "C:\Extracted".